 Cadiz is a small, remote seaside town in Spain, filled with winding streets, abandoned castles and plenty of adventures.
-Here’s how to uncover those adventures for yourself!
+Here’s how to spend one day in this sleepy fishing village.

 For some reason, I’m instinctively drawn to grungy seaside towns.
 There’s something about the salty air, overcast skies and ornery fishermen that fill me with excitement.